Matrix Product Density Operators: when do they have a local parent Hamiltonian?

-We further study the CMI of MPDO after local measurements on the conditional system $B$ in the computational basis.
-The family of MPDO we consider here are those generated by completely positive (CP) Y-shaped maps\footnote{ For technical reasons, the proof works for CP maps without the trace preserving (TP) constraint, whereas the unmeasured case it has to be a channel (CPTP-map). }.
+We further study the CMI after local measurements on the conditional system $B$ in the computational basis for general locally purifiable MPDO (generated by completely positive (CP) Y-shaped maps)\footnote{ For technical reasons, the proof works for CP maps without the trace-preserving (TP) constraint, whereas in the unmeasured case it has to be a channel (CPTP-map). }.
 We prove two sufficient conditions, one is stronger than the other, that guarantee the exponential decay of the CMI of the measured MPDO (Theorem~\ref{mainthm}).
 We then provide a simple polynomial algorithm to check the stronger condition (Proposition~\ref{prop:algorithm}), and we numerically find the condition generically holds for MPDO generated by Y-shaped channels whose Stinespring unitaries are sampled from the Haar measure.

-The proof for decay of CMI for bistochastic channel (Theorem~\ref{thm: bistochastic}) relies on decomposing the state into an uncorrelated state on $AB$ and $C$ plus a deviation which is traceless on $C$.
+The proof for the decay of CMI for bistochastic channel (Theorem~\ref{thm: bistochastic}) relies on decomposing the state into an uncorrelated state on $AB$ and $C$ plus a deviation which is traceless on $C$.
 We show the Hilbert-Schimdt norm of the deviation contracts under a bistochastic channel.
 In Theorem~\ref{thm: partially invariant}, we instead consider contraction of the deviation under the trace norm, using the associated tools for trace norm.
-For Y-shaped channels with a forgetful component (Proposition~\ref{prop:forgetful}), we uses relative entropy convexity to show the CMI contracts at each step.
+For Y-shaped channels with a forgetful component (Proposition~\ref{prop:forgetful}), we use relative entropy convexity to show the CMI contracts at each step.
 The strict decay of the CMI for general channels (Proposition~\ref{prop:strictDPI}) follows from techniques in operator-algebra quantum error correction and properties of the Petz recovery map.